wba6/prime-search/Deep-Dive.md

 *Describe the Miller-Rabin Primality Test method for finding primes, including its simplicity and implementation.*

+The Miller-Rabin Primality Test is a probabilistic primality test.
+This means that this algorithm determines whether a number is likely prime but does not determine for certain.
+Gary Miller discovered a deterministic version of this test; however, this relies on a big problem in math being true called the extended Riemann hypothesis.
+Michael Rabin modified Millers version to make it probabilistic, and thus not dependent on an unproven problem.

+This algorithm relies on mathematical concepts such as "Strong probable primes" and "Choice of bases".
+###### Strong probable primes
+"For a given odd integer $n > 2$, we can write $n - 1$ as $2^sd$ where $s$ is a positive integer and $d$ is an odd positive integer.
+Now lets consider an integer $a$ (called a base) which is co-prime to $n$, Then $n$ is said to be a strong probable prime to base $a$ if one of these congruence relations holds:
+- $a^d \equiv 1 \pmod{n}$
+- $a^{2^rd} \equiv -1 \pmod{n}$ for some $0 \leq r < s$

+If neither of these congruence relations hold, then $n$ is composite and $a$ is considered a **witness** to the compositeness of $n$" ("Miller-Rabin primality test," n.d.)

+###### Choices of bases
+Picking a base $a$ at random will yield a fast probabilistic test.
+Most bases $a$ will be a witness to $n$ being composite and thus will reduce odds of a false positive to a very small rate.
+The typical interval for choosing a base is $1 < a < n - 1$
 #### Efficiency

 *Discuss the limitations in terms of efficiency, especially for large numbers, and compare it to sieve-based methods.*